altgans/altgans.github.io/src/posts/neovim-setup.md

 I disabled the inline preview with `inline = false`, so I only see the image when the cursor is on it.

-TODO check the image conceal levels with `render-markdown`, as the behaviour is not 100% smooth.
+TODO: check the image conceal levels with `render-markdown`, as the behaviour is not 100% smooth.

 ## Markdown Paste Image